open-algorithmic-trading/docs/README.md

 - Replay market data
 - Form and execute trading strategies
 - Connect to a broker
-- Place trades (Stocks, Options) on your trading account (virtual/real account)
+- Place trades (for Stocks and Options) on your trading account (virtual/real account)
 - Back test strategies
 - Measure trading performance/drawdown
 - Sandbox